gabrielteixeira021/gabrielteixeira021/README.md

 - 👋 Hi, I’m @hyperGT
-- 👀 I’m interested in ... game development
+- 👀 I’m interested in ...
+Software development
 - 🌱 I’m currently learning ...
-C#
+JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 RJ